 Remember how you slept when you were a child?
 You could fall into a deep sleep anywhere.
-Many adults find that same deep, restful sleep on memory foam.
-Memory foam mattresses and memory foam mattress toppers are helping people of all ages, sizes and shapes sleep comfortably.
-If you're interested in improving your sleeping situation, take a look at the memory foam buying guide below.
+Many adults find that same deep, restful sleep on memory foam bedding.
+Memory foam is helping people of all ages, sizes, and shapes sleep comfortably.
+If you're interested in improving your sleeping situation, you'll want to read this memory foam buying guide.

-Origins: Developed by NASA to reduce the G-forces astronauts feel during liftoff, visco-elastic memory foam softens when it comes in contact with heat.
+Origins: Developed by NASA to reduce the G-forces astronauts feel during liftoff, viscoelastic memory foam softens when it comes in contact with heat.
 It conforms to your shape, giving even support to your whole body.
 Memory foam is often used in medical applications, and for that reason, the first memory foam available to consumers was quite pricey.
 The cost of memory foam has come down in recent years, however, giving everyone the opportunity to have a good night's rest.
-You don't have to buy a whole new mattress in order to enjoy the benefits of memory foam, either.
-You can also purchase memory foam mattress toppers, memory foam pillows, memory foam lounge bags and more.

 Density: The first thing to know about memory foam products is they vary in density.
 This is measured in pounds, with higher numbers meaning greater density.
 A 4-pound density means that each cubic foot of that memory foam weighs 4 pounds.
 While this measurement varies among manufacturers, you'll probably be safe with any memory foam product ranging from 3 to 6 pounds.
 If you want something a little firmer, go with a 5- or 6-pound density mattress.
 If you like your bed a little softer, go with the 3-pound memory foam.
 Just be aware that a lower density mattress probably won't hold up as well under years of use.
 Remember, the measurement of density does not describe the total weight of the memory foam.
 Because of its density, a memory foam mattress will typically weigh more than a spring mattress of the same size.